- GENERAL INFO

 What is partner orientation, and when does it take place?

 Partner orientation is the best way for new partners and new staff of existing partners to learn about Food Bank of Iowa, what we do and how we can help.
 During orientation, you’ll receive a facility tour, meet our staff and learn how to order food.
 Contact your regional partnership coordinator for more details on upcoming orientations.

 USDA TEFAP is a giant-scale food rescue program.
 The United States Department of Agriculture (USDA) acquires surplus food from food producers and then distributes it through The Emergency Food Assistance Program (TEFAP).

 Who qualifies to receive USDA TEFAP?

 The USDA updates the income guidelines for TEFAP each year.
-Clients must complete a self-declaration form in English or Spanish to attest they meet these guidelines.
+Clients must complete a self-declaration form (see below) to attest they meet these guidelines.
 Your agency is responsible for keeping TEFAP forms on file and up to date.
 We recommend working with your regional partnership coordinator to ensure you’re following TEFAP guidelines.